ibm-cloud-docs/activity-tracker/control_usage_index_rate.md

         5 indicates a spike of data that requires quick action such as defining exclusion rules while you find out what source and app are causing a spike of data.

+    Setting a maximum of 3 standard deviations is a good starting point for alert triggering.
+You can then refine your alerting based on your needs.
+    {: note}

 ## Launch the index rate alert page
 {: #control_usage_index_rate_launch}